Pain won’t stop her from setting goals.

 Now, she says, her strongest support system is through her church.
-“It’s so important not to isolate when you have a chronic illness or chronic illnesses,” she says.
-“Having that social system as support and back-up is a primary source of strength for me.”
+“It’s so important not to isolate when you have a chronic illness or illnesses,” she says.
+“Having that social system as support and backup is a primary source of strength for me.”

-Cyrynda is very passionate about helping people, and she plans to get a Master’s degree in pastoral counseling so she can one day work as a Christian counselor.
-She’s open about her illnesses and will speak to people about it, not only to provide education but because she finds that so many others are also suffering from invisible illnesses that they don’t discuss due to the stigma attached to it.
+Cyrynda is very passionate about helping people, and she plans to get a master’s degree in pastoral counseling so she can one day work as a Christian counselor.
+She’s open about her illnesses and will speak to people about them.
+She shares not only to provide education but because she finds that so many others are also suffering from invisible illnesses that they don’t discuss due to the stigma attached.

 “Part of it is wanting to educate people—invisible illness is something people don’t know about—and part of it is wanting to let people know they are not alone because everyone is going through something,” explains Cyrynda.